-In accordance with the Government of Ontario’s COVID-19 measures, the Hockey Hall of Fame will be temporarily closed effective Wednesday, January 5th, 2022 for at least 21 days.
+In accordance with the Government of Ontario’s COVID-19 mandate, the Hockey Hall of Fame is is temporarily closed, but will re-open on Monday, January 31, 2022.

-We appreciate your understanding and look forward to welcoming you back to the Hockey Hall of Fame as soon as public health authorities determine it is safe to do so.
+We look forward to welcoming you back to the Hockey Hall of Fame!

 During our temporary closure, several displays were re-developed to showcase new acquisitions and events in the sport.
 Artifacts now on display include:

 • Patrick Marleau Historic 1768th NHL Game - breaking a long-standing Gordie Howe record!
 Marleau’s jersey, helmet and stick from the game along with a game puck and extra commemorative jersey patch can be found in the Honda NHL Zone's 'NHL Today' display.